darinz/PSL/02_linear_regression/03_practical_issues.md

 ### Correlation Among Predictors

 Understanding the correlation structure among predictors is crucial for diagnosing multicollinearity and interpreting regression coefficients.

+**Intuitive Understanding**: Correlation among predictors is like having ingredients that are similar to each other.
+If you have both "salt" and "sea salt" in your recipe, they're essentially the same thing, and it's hard to tell which one is really contributing to the flavor.

 ![Correlation Among Predictors](../_images/w2_coef_X_corr.png)